BennettSmith/ebo-planner-cli/docs/cli-spec.md

 ## Worked examples

 These examples are normative demonstrations of intended UX.
-Exact formatting of tables may vary, but behavior and flag semantics MUST match.
+Behavior and flag semantics MUST match.

 ### Create and use profiles with different base URLs